has2k1/qrenderer/README.md

 # qrenderer

 This is an experimental renderer for [quartodoc](https://github.com/machow/quartodoc).
 It can only be installed from github and it will never be released on PyPi.
+Some version of it may find its way into quartodoc.
 Use it with caution, there will be breaking changes.

 ## Install